top of page

 Ideal for summer evenings, friends arriving unannounced, or Christmas Eve meals when the table gets a little louder and everyone wants another splash.
 Duwweltjie is your crowd-pleasing, food-loving, “don’t overthink it” Chenin.

-Simonsberg Chenin that’s all about finesse - think quince, white peach, blood orange and a little salty snap at the end.
+Simonsberg Chenin that’s all about finesse - think quince, white peach, blood orange, and a little salty snap at the end.
 Crafted the same way as Duwweltjie, but the terroir takes it in a whole new direction.

 What to Pair It With